 Consider the following uncertain linear system in the so-called innovation form

-where $x_t\in\mathbb{R}^n$ is the system state, $u_t\in\mathbb{R}^m$ is the control input, and $e_t\in\mathbb{R}^q$ is the innovation process.
+where $x_t\in\mathbb{R}^n$ is the system state, $u_t\in\mathbb{R}^m$ is the control input, $e_t\in\mathbb{R}^q$ is the innovation process, and subscript $t$ is time index.
 The matrices $A$, $B$, $L$, $C$ and $D$ are the respective system, input, Kalman, output and feedforward matrices, respectively.
 More details about the innovation form of linear systems can be found in \cite{breschi2023data,wang2025data,van2013closed}.